Andy Moran

 Andy Moran (born 2 November 1983) is an Irish Gaelic football manager and former player for Ballaghaderreen and the Mayo county team.
+Prior to his appointment as Mayo manager in August 2025, Moran managed the Leitrim county team and served as part of Gabriel Bannigan's backroom team with Monaghan.

-He made his 150th league and championship appearance for Mayo in June 2017, his 13th season.
+Moran made his 150th league and championship appearance for Mayo in June 2017, his 13th season.